mlafeldt/docker-ps2dev/README.md

 This will mount the current folder to `/src` in the container and then run `make` inside `/src`.
 You may execute other commands, of course.

+Omit the command entirely to get a login shell (`/bin/bash`) in the running container.

 There's also a "2011" tag for projects depending on a PS2SDK version from that
 year: